aleksei-berezkin/typique/demos/README.md

 If some app is opened separately in IDE, the `typescript` version from the workspace root needs to be used to have the plugin work:

-* In VS Code, this is configured via the `typescript.tsdk` setting in `.vscode/settings.json` — it's set in each project
+* In VS Code, this is configured via `.vscode/settings.json` in each project with `{ "typescript.tsdk": "../../node_modules/typescript/lib" }`
 * In WebStorm, this is configured via **Settings** UI.

 ## nextjs-search